 You may also like: Caring For The Bottle Brush Plant

-Don’t worry too much about your Blood Lily – it has a very long lifespan as long as you don’t put them under direct sunlight and leave them out during winter.
+Don’t worry too much about your African Blood Lily flower – it has a very long lifespan as long as you don’t put them under direct sunlight and leave them out during winter.

-The deciduous varieties are different in which they’ll need to rest before the next blooming season starts.
+The deciduous varieties are different, so they’ll need to rest before the next blooming season starts.

-Beware of mealy bugs which can hide under the Blood Lily’s leaves and into the potted soil; remove them by dabbing a piece of cotton ball with alcohol.
+Beware of mealy bugs that can hide under the Blood Lily’s leaves and into the potted soil; remove them by dabbing a cotton ball with alcohol.

 As for the well-drained soil, drench it with a systemic insecticide.
 Spider mites may also appear in cases of warm, dry environments, but misting and wiping the leaves should take of them.

-Don’t be afraid of repotting your Blood Lily if you see the roots crowding so much that they spill out over the pot.
+Don’t be afraid of repotting your Starfire Lily if you see the roots crowding so much that they spill out over the pot.

 This also means that now is the right time to try and propagate your Blood Lilies by dividing the roots and putting them in their own pot filled with sand and rich potting soil.

-There’s another, less traditional way of multiplying your Blood Lily.
+There’s another, less traditional way of multiplying your Starfire Lilies.
 Select a piece of succulent leaf, then place it in a plastic bag and put it on top of a warm window sill.